angular/angular/aio/content/cookbook/ajs-quick-reference.md

             Angular also has **class binding**, which is a good way to add or remove a single class,
             as shown in the third example.

-            For more information see the [Attribute, Class, and Style Bindings](../guide/template-syntax.html#other-bindings) section of the Template Syntax page.
+            For more information see the [Attribute, class, and style bindings](../guide/template-syntax.html#other-bindings)
+            section of the [Template Syntax](../guide/template-syntax.html) page.

     </td>